The Mosel Valley Wine Guide

 201510Just freakin’ awesome.
 Please save some for me.

 20149A cooler vintage overall, leading to wines with more acidity.
-Could actually age quite well.
+It could actually age quite well.

 20127Really inconsistent grape bunch development meant only the fastidious producers made out.